The Space of augmented stability conditions: First properties of AStab(C)

 \subsubsection{Curves of higher genus}

 In this section, $X$ denotes a smooth and proper curve of genus at least one.
-By \cite{OkawaSODs}, there are no proper admissible subcategories of $\DCoh(X)$, so the admissible locus of $\Astab^{\rm{adm}}(X) = \Stab(X)/\bC$.
+By \cite{OkawaSODs}, there are no proper admissible subcategories of $\DCoh(X)$, so $\Astab^{\rm{adm}}(X) = \Stab(X)/\bC$.
 We will construct non-admissible augmented stability conditions on $\DCoh(X)$.

 Consider the filtration $0\subsetneq \cT\subsetneq \DCoh(X)$, where $\cT$ is the thick triangulated subcategory of torsion complexes.
 As we have seen in \cite{quasiconvergence}*{Lem.
-4.2} this filtration is associated to certain quasi-convergent paths in $\Stab(X)$. $\cT$ admits a (unique up to $\bC$-action) stability condition whose central charge $Z$ factors through $H^2(X;\bZ)$ and is given by $Z(T) = \deg(T)$.
+4.2} this filtration is associated to certain quasi-convergent paths in $\Stab(X)$. $\cT$ admits a stability condition, unique up to $\bC$-action, whose central charge $Z$ factors through $H^2(X;\bZ)$ and is given by $Z(T) = \deg(T)$.
 By \cite{Meinhardtquotient}*{Prop.
 3.13}, $\DCoh(X)/\cT \simeq \DCoh(\rm{mod}\:K(X))$, which also has a unique stability condition up to $\bC$-action with central charge given by the rank function.